 6. Select a halo setting

 Diamond prices increase exponentially with size, so a ring setting featuring lots of glittering diamond accents can have a very luxe look for a surprisingly gentle price.
 For example, a halo engagement ring, which features a center gemstone encircled by diamond accents, makes the center diamond appear larger than it is.
 This is also true for other settings featuring many accent diamonds, and for settings with eye-catching details such as hand-engraving, filigree, or milgrain.

 The antique and estate rings in our extensive collection of vintage engagement rings offer an exceptional value when compared to new rings of comparable size and quality.
 Hand chosen for their high quality, our vintage rings are often one-of-a-kind and make a perfect choice for a woman who loves the style, art, music, or literature of earlier eras.
 They are also a very ethical and eco-friendly choice, since no new mining goes into their creation.

 8. Skip the large center gem

 There are many dazzling rings that do not feature a prominent center gem, and therefore cost significantly less while offering the timeless beauty and symbolism of diamonds.
 Some stunning examples are the Quintessa Diamond Ring and the Entwined Bisou Diamond Ring.

 For more extensive education about diamonds, engagement ring styles, and how to find a ring that has been ethically sourced, consult our comprehensive Engagement Ring Guide.

 Regardless of your budget, when you are selecting an engagement ring choose a reputable, trustworthy jeweler to guide you.
 Brilliant Earth has a completely personalized approach to jewelry, and we would love to assist you in this exciting endeavor.
-Just contact us to discuss or to make an appointment at our San Francisco or Los Angeles showroom.
+Just contact us to discuss or to make an appointment at one of our showrooms.